openresty/lua-nginx-module/README.markdown

 lua_capture_error_log
 ---------------------

 **syntax:** *lua_capture_error_log size*

 **default:** *none*

 **context:** *http*

-Enables a buffer of the specified `size` for capturing all the nginx error log message data (not just those produced by this module or the nginx http subsystem, but everything) without touching files or disks.
+Enables a buffer of the specified `size` for capturing all the Nginx error log message data (not just those produced by this module or the Nginx http subsystem, but everything) without touching files or disks.

 You can use units like `k` and `m` in the `size` value, as in